-213 Federal Plaza W,
+213 W. Federal Street,

 4 people favorited this theater

 The auditorium was reached from the lobby over an enclosed bridge spanning a rear alley.
 It was equipped with a Kimball theatre organ.

 There has also been interest by a local playhouse to obtain and renovate the theatre, however most of the State Theatre’s interior features have already been obliterated and the auditorium may be beyond feasible repair.